 current words and expressions in daily communication (dialogues, interviews, discussions, speaking on the telephone, etc.);

-the essentials in messages and public announcements;
+the essential information in messages and public announcements;

 reports on tangible or abstract topics;

-Proficiency in language structures: grammar and vocabulary (18 questions, 15 minutes)
+Language structure proficiency: grammar and vocabulary (18 questions, 15 minutes)

-The questions assess your ability to identify and select the correct wording in syntactic and lexical structures..
+- The questions assess your ability to identify and select the correct wording in syntactic and lexical structures.

 Reading (29 questions, 45 minutes)

-The questions test your abilities to understand:
+The questions test your ability to understand:

 information on people, facts or events (personal letters);

-- texts in common language that is relevant to daily life or work;
+text in common language that is relevant to daily life or work;

 long and complex factual or literary texts from academic articles;

 Tips and tricks for taking this examination:

-listen carefully to the invigilator's instructions;
+- listen carefully to the exam supervisor's instructions,

-read the instructions carefully;
+- read the instructions carefully,

 - write your answer on the answer sheet.
 Never write on the booklet.

-The two optional examinations
+Two optional examinations

 Speaking (interview lasting a maximum of 12 minutes)

-This examination comprises 3 tasks, and you will have time to prepare for one of these.
+- This examination comprises 3 tasks, and you will have time to prepare for one of these.

-The interview is recorded, assessed a first time by the examiner, then sent to the CIEP for a second evaluation.
+- The interview is recorded, assessed a first time by the examiner then sent to the CIEP for a second evaluation.
 Each recording always undergoes a double marking.

 Description of the tasks:

-Task 1 – Interview given without preparation.
+Task 1: Interview given without preparation.

-The exchange lasts: 2 minutes
+The exchange lasts: 2 minutes.

-Task 2 – Exercise in interaction with preparation.
+Task 2: Exercise in interaction with preparation.

-Task 3 – Expression of a point of view without preparation.
+Task 3: Expression of a point of view without preparation.

-The exchange lasts: 4 minutes 30 seconds
+The exchange lasts: 4 minutes 30 seconds.